 UA Online offers a BA in communication where students develop skills related to interpersonal communication, social influence and persuasion, or the social effects of media and new information technologies.
 This major is interdisciplinary and doesn’t focus on specific skills training, but it can include courses like Violence in Mass Media and Society, Media COMM & Race and Media & Politics in America.
 Students can also earn a bachelor of general studies in arts, media & entertainment degree program designed to teach skills in criticism and evaluation of art forms, the processes by which art and creativity are communicated, and promotion and marketing in the performing arts.
 Graduates of this program work in print media, film and television, theater, public relations, outreach and marketing.

-20. Colorado State University Global Campus in Greenwood Village, CO
+20. Colorado State University-Global Campus

 Net Cost: $16,232 (Fort Collins)

-The online BS in communication at CSU teaches students to write and revise supporting documents, use various forms of media to improve user comprehension, create and standardize content across media platforms, verify facts and much more.
-In addition to learning about mass communication and new media, CSU comm students also touch on oral and written communication, public relations and technical writing.
+The online BS in communication at CSU-Global teaches students to write and revise supporting documents, use various forms of media to improve user comprehension, create and standardize content across media platforms, verify facts and much more.
+In addition to learning about mass communication and new media, CSU-Global comm students also touch on oral and written communication, public relations and technical writing.
 This program is designed for students interested in leadership or management positions within their desired careers.
 They will take innovative courses like Communication in the Global Information Age, and they can (but aren’t required to) add a 15-credit upper level specialization in subjects like international business, public and nonprofit management or organizational leadership.

-19. Harvard University Extension School in Cambridge, MA
+19. Harvard University Extension School

 Net Cost: $16,205